ggedik/Numerical-Optimization-Targeting-Sustainable-Computing/README.md

 # Numerical Optimization Targeting Sustainable Scientific Computing

 This repo contains some of the source files for my end-of-studies internship report/master's thesis at Umea University in Division of Computing Science under the supervision of Roman Iakymchuk and co-supervision of Pablo de Oliveira Castro, as part of my M.Sc. in High Performance Computing and Simulation at Paris-Saclay University, UVSQ.<br>
-The source codes of the benchmarks, along with their mixed precision implementations done in this work are not included in this repository.
+The mixed precision implementations of the benchmarks done in this work are included in this repository.
+Reactor Simulator benchmark is available under [the GNU LPGL licence](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+LULESH benchmark is available under [BSD licence](https://opensource.org/license/BSD-3-clause).
 The details regarding mixed precision implementations are given in the report.<br>
 This repository provides support for computer arithmetic tools, i.e Verificarlo.
 Some scripts may require minor adjustments, such as updating file paths and other configurations.<br>

 ## Structure